The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Introduction

 Our main contributions are as follows: \begin{itemize} \item We introduce a novel methodology proceeding from the sock-puppet algorithmic audits.
-It can be characterized as a \textit{paired user} study design (as an analogy to \textit{paired ads} methodology), which provides a unique user-centric insight what kind of commercial content is recommended to a minor/an adult under the same conditions (an interest, a time period, a gender, a location) removing potential confounding factors. \item By execution of the proposed methodology on 3 pairs of users, over the period of 10 days, we collected and automatically evaluated 7095 TikTok videos, out of them 1346 were classified to contain one of studied advertisement types.
-On the top of this data, we provide the first empirical evidence that profiling-based targeting of minors continues on TikTok through content formats not covered by DSA Article 3(r)'s definition of ``advertisement'' (i.e., brands' and influencers' disclosed and especially undisclosed commercial content). \item We identify a regulatory gap with immediate policy implications: the DSA's protection of minors from profiled advertising is undermined by its failure to address influencer marketing and unlabelled commercial content. \end{itemize}
+It can be characterized as a \textit{paired user} study design (as an analogy to \textit{paired ads} methodology \cite{10.1145/3715275.3732172}), which provides a unique user-centric insight what kind of commercial content is recommended to a minor/an adult under the same conditions (an interest, a time period, a gender, a location) removing potential confounding factors. \item By applying the proposed methodology to 3 user pairs over the period of 10 days, we collected and automatically evaluated 7095 TikTok videos, of which 1346 were classified as containing one of studied advertisement types.
+Based on this data, we provide the first empirical evidence that profiling-based targeting of minors continues on TikTok through content formats not covered by DSA Article 3(r)'s definition of ``advertisement'' (including disclosed and undisclosed influencer and branded content). \item We identify a regulatory gap: while the DSA prohibits profiling-based advertising to minors for formal ads, influencer and brand promotional content falls outside this definition entirely, leaving the dominant forms of commercial exposure minors face without any corresponding prohibition on profiling-based targeting.
+To address this gap, we propose four specific policy recommendations. \end{itemize}